nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-una-lista-de-entrypoints/overview.md

 This optional field is the title of the page that contains the full list.
 This page, which contains the full list, is shown if the user has checked the **Restrict the amount of services in summary view** box and the **Show "See all" in the summary view"** box.

-{% hint style="info" %} Esta página es una página nueva a la que el usuario accede al hacer clic en el enlace "Otros servicios" . {% endhint %}
+{% hint style = "info" %} This is a new page that the user accesses by clicking the "Other services" link. {% endhint %}

 ![](../.gitbook/assets/full_list_title.gif)